Lazy Luddite Log

 Others online can tell you how it is done, while I will focus on just one cool thing - that randomly generated array of tiles.
 If you are obsessed with symmetry then you have to confine yourself to very small parts of the space in which circular, triangular and rectangular patterns preside.
 If you want bigger towns then you have to surrender yourself to more elaborate contours, just as human settlements must naturally conform to geography.

 Some of my oldest designs are still my favourite.
-Canal Town was inspired by my fantasy city-state of Nartellfar but there are some key differences between them.
-Townscaper depicts its designs as antique yet modern rather than the medieval setting of D&D - Canal Town is thus a more 'recent' locale than Nartellfar.
+Canal Town was inspired by my fantasy city-state of Nartellfar but there are key differences between them.
+Townscaper depicts its designs as antique yet modern rather than the medieval setting of D&D - Canal Town is thus a more recent-seeming locale than Nartellfar.
 It is also smaller, as the game only allowed so much space.
 Canal Town is an island while Nartellfar is on an isthmus or something.
 Finally, Canal Town has a palace and so likely has nobility, while Nartellfar is republican.
-If you click here (then follow the arrows rightward) you can browse some screen shots of Canal Town.
+If you click here (then follow the arrows rightward) you can browse screen shots of Canal Town.

 Another of my designs is Gardenvale, which maximises green open spaces by enclosing the entire design in a wall.
 In it I played with having a port district, but also farmland and a terraced apartment complex, complete with pool.
 The complex has its own gardens and, because the structure is hollow, some of those gardens are permanently shaded, and can be accessed by archways and light wells.
 Click here (then follow the arrows rightward) to browse Gardenvale.